 A small pocket playground for younger aged children.

-Anglo Park – Chatswood
+Greville Park – Chatswood

 Turramurra Seniors Centre / Community Hall is perfect for small functions and group meetings, with air conditioning, kitchen and projector screen.
 This hall can accomodate up to 70 people.
 Available to book every day, 7am – midnight.

 1 Gilroy Road Turramurra Australia